Performance consulting for high-consequence performers.

 Who this is for

-Athletes, performers, physicians, attorneys, founders, and executives whose execution changes under real pressure.
+Athletes, performers, physicians, attorneys, founders, and executives whose execution changes under pressure and consequence.
 The specific arena varies.
 The underlying structure is usually the same.

 The breakdown rarely announces itself as a lack of talent.
 It shows up as the same moment changing shape: the practice swing that disappears in competition, the decision that narrows under scrutiny, the routine that becomes inaccessible when it matters most.